mattewlondono22/nlp-final-demo/REPORT.md

 ### Challenges
 1. **Model Selection**: Initial models (SST-2, BERT) misclassified complex sentiments as positive.
 Solution: switched to cardiffnlp/twitter-roberta-base-sentiment-latest which better handles nuanced text.
 2. **Deprecation Issues**: return_all_scores was deprecated, causing nested lists that broke the app logic.
 Solution: removed breakdown logic and focused on single sentiment prediction.
-3. **Deployment Issues**: Hugging Face Spaces had build issues.
-Solution: used Gradio's share=True feature to create a temporary public URL.
+3. **Deployment Issues**: Hugging Face Spaces and Gradio had build issues.
+Solution: deployed on Streamlit Cloud using the GitHub repo.

 ### What I Learned
 1. Off-the-shelf models aren’t magic: you must understand how they were trained and what their label spaces are (binary vs three-class, Twitter vs SST-2, etc.).